Pavlusha311245/rust-learning/README.md

 4. Variable and mutability `vars_and_mut`.
 Learned about variables, mutability, and constants.
 5. Data Types `data_types`.
 Learned about scalar and compound data types.
 6. Functions `functions`.
 Learned how to declare and use functions, including parameters and return values
-7. Control Flow `control_flow`.
+7. Control Flow `control_flow`, `fibonacci`, `temperature`.
 Learned about if expressions and loops.
+8. Ownership `ownership`.
+Learned about ownership, borrowing, and slices.

 ## Compilation and Running